Lonnie Thompson: Personal life

 Lonnie Thompson has been married to Ellen Mosley-Thompson for more than 40 years.
 They met in the 1970s in the Marshall University while he was studying geology and she was pursuing a degree in physics.
 After their graduation, they both pursued graduate degrees in geology at the Ohio State University.
 They are now research partners who are both interested in examining the effects of climate change on the world's glacial regions and in developing the technology to drill deep in the ice.

 On May 1, 2012, he underwent a successful heart transplant.

+Documentary Film

+Lonnie Thompson was featured in the 2023 documentary film Canary, which was directed by Danny O'Malley and Alex Rivest.
+Canary won "Best Feature" at the 2024 Jackson Wild Media Awards.